 - A.19 The Finance Director has statutory duties in relation to the financial administration and stewardship of the authority.
 This statutory responsibility cannot be overridden.
-The statutory duties arise from: - Section 151 of the Local Government Act 1972. - The Local Government Finance Act 1988. - The Local Government and Housing Act 1989. - The Accounts and Audit Regulations 2011. - Local Government Act 2003. - A.20 The Finance Director is responsible for: - the proper administration of the authority's financial affairs; - setting and monitoring compliance with financial management standards; - advising on the corporate financial position and on the key financial controls necessary to secure sound financial management; - providing financial information; - preparing the revenue budget and capital programme; and - treasury management. - A.21 Section 114 of the Local Government Finance Act 1988 requires the Director of Finance Director to report to the full council, Executive and external auditor if the authority or one of its officers: - has made, or is about to make, a decision which involves incurring unlawful expenditure; - has taken, or is about to take, an unlawful action which has resulted or would result in a loss or deficiency to the authority; or - is about to make an unlawful entry in the authority's accounts.
+The statutory duties arise from: - Section 151 of the Local Government Act 1972. - The Local Government Finance Act 1988. - The Local Government and Housing Act 1989. - The Accounts and Audit Regulations 2015. - Local Government Act 2003. - A.20 The Finance Director is responsible for: - the proper administration of the authority's financial affairs; - setting and monitoring compliance with financial management standards; - advising on the corporate financial position and on the key financial controls necessary to secure sound financial management; - providing financial information; - preparing the Capital Strategy; - preparing the revenue budget and capital programme; and - treasury management. - A.21 Section 114 of the Local Government Finance Act 1988 requires the Finance Director to report to the Full Council, Executive and the External Auditor if the authority or one of its officers: - has made, or is about to make, a decision which involves incurring unlawful expenditure; - has taken, or is about to take, an unlawful action which has resulted or would result in a loss or deficiency to the authority; or - is about to make an unlawful entry in the authority's accounts.